Glossary term

 Capital gains distributions also differ from Dividend distributions.
 A dividend generally comes from company earnings passed through to shareholders or fund holders.
 A capital gains distribution comes from realized investment gains inside the fund portfolio.
 Both can be distributed to investors, but they arise from different underlying economic events.

-That distinction matters because the tax treatment and planning implications may differ.
+The tax treatment and planning implications may differ.

 Example of a Capital Gains Distribution